|Eighteen-Year-Old Charles Lindenmuth|

 |Discharge of Pvt.
 Chas.
 Lindenmuth, June 27, 1865|

-Nineteen-year-old Charles Lindenmuth returned to his native Pottsville and soon married Angeline Fenstermacher though she died in January 1877.
-Lindenmuth remarried four years later to Priscilla Miller and the couple took up residence at 611 Race Street.
+Nineteen-year-old Charles Lindenmuth, a wounded wartime veteran, returned to his native Pottsville and soon married Angeline Fenstermacher, who passed away at a young age in January 1877.
+Lindenmuth remarried four years later to Priscilla Miller and the couple took up residence at 611 Race Street in Pottsville.
 Lindenmuth resumed his work but was aging far too quickly and in November 1893, the forty-seven-year-old veteran applied for a pension, citing naurasthenia--a condition marked by anxiety, general fatigue and weakness, headaches, and depression--the result of his wartime injuries.
 The records indicate that he had applied for a pension in 1870 but his application was denied.
 It was denied again in 1893.
 Undeterred and in need of assistance, Lindenmuth, in late January 1894, applied once again, this time supplying an affidavit authored by two of his Pottsville neighbors, who wrote that Lindenmuth "became afflicted with rheumatism and nervous disability three years ago and is at present time totally disabled to perform manual labor of any kind owing to being an invalid."
 At the end of the affidavit, the two elderly neighbors recorded that they based their knowledge "upon the fact being very intimately acquainted with him for a number of years and know for a certainty that his disease was not caused by vicious habits.
 His character for industry and sobriety has never been questioned."

-Still, the War Department was unconvinced that Lindenmuth's debility was war-related and again, he was denied.
-With no assistance and unable to work, Lindenmuth fell ever further into depression and he and his wife further into poverty.
+Still, the War Department was unconvinced that Lindenmuth's debility was war-related and again, he was denied a pension.
+With no assistance and unable to work, Lindenmuth fell ever further into depression while he and his wife fell further into poverty.

 Unable to endure the pain and anguish any longer, Lindenmuth, on December 15, 1894, attempted suicide at the local G.A.R. post hall.
 As reported in the local paper, under the heading "A Veteran Attempts Suicide:" "At noon to-day groans were heard from the loft above the Gowen Post, No. 23, G.A.R. of this place.
 An investigation was made and a man was found lying on the floor steeped in blood.
 The man was found to be Charles Lindenmuth, a veteran of the late war.
 He had cut his throat with a common pocket-knife.
 The cut is likely to end his life.
 Lindenmuth's brain has been affected for some time.
 He was a brave soldier and served all through the war."